MyFormworks/Formworks/README.md

 Formworks is an Open-Source framework licensed under the MIT license developed with intention of facilitating the creation of forms on iOS application.
 Inspired by Server-driven UI, Formworks works by taking in JSONs describing all the components and characteristics of a form.
-Each componet can have their validation rule set using Regex in the JSON.

 **Formworks aims to be the simplest way to build usable forms.**